 Sambusa: A fried pastry with a spicy meat filling, similar to a samosa.

 Baasto: A traditional Somali pasta dish made with cubed beef and tomato stew as a sauce.

 Cambuulo: A dish made from well-cooked mung beans, sometimes mixed with rice, and drizzled with sesame oil and sugar.

-Bariis Ishkukaris is a popular rice dish made in Somali homes.
-It is seasoned with a fragrant spice mix known as xawaash, which is the backbone of many Somali dishes.
-This spice blend includes cardamon, cloves, turmeric, and nutmeg.
+Bariis Ishkukaris: A popular rice dish made with a fragrant spice mix known as xawaash, which includes cardamom, cloves, turmeric, and nutmeg.
 The rice is accompanied by a meat broth that includes fried onions and tomatoes.

 A Culinary Experience

 If you're looking for a culinary adventure, Somali cuisine is a great place to start.
 With its rich flavors and diverse dishes, there's something for everyone to enjoy.
 So next time you're looking for a new cuisine to try, be sure to give Somali food a chance.
 You won't be disappointed!